 For the Newcomer: Welcome to Wy’East Zen Center

 we deeply respect the curiosity and courage it takes to do something new for the first time.
-We want you to know that whether it’s your first experience with Buddhism or you are an experienced practitioner, whether you are part of another spiritual tradition, whether or not your path includes a deity or higher power or not, you are warmly welcome.
+We want you to know that whether it’s your first experience with Buddhism or you are an experienced practitioner, whether you are part of another spiritual tradition, whether or not your path includes a deity or higher power, you are warmly welcome.

 Here are some frequently asked questions: